cintayacinta/visa-friendly-nl/README.md

 # Company Search App

+# VisaFriendly NL

+VisaFriendly NL is a searchable directory of Dutch companies that may be relevant for international job seekers looking for visa sponsorship opportunities.

+This project compiles publicly available information about organizations associated with the Netherlands recognized sponsor system and provides tools to explore their websites, career pages, and contact details.

+⚠️ This is a personal project and may contain errors.
+Always verify sponsorship eligibility and job openings with official sources and company websites.

+Feedback is welcome at: hello.lovecinta@gmail.com

 This project now includes a Next.js + TypeScript + Tailwind app that consumes [output/cleaned_companies.tsv](/Users/yacintashafira/Documents/Vibe%20coding/VisaFriendly%202/output/cleaned_companies.tsv) directly.
 Search and filters use cleaned fields, while result cards show original display values where useful.

 ## App Features